Health-RI/health-ri-metadata/Documents/V2_decisionLog.md

 **Consequences**
 <!-- What happens now? -->
-Possible issues with compliancy to the version 1.
++Possible issues with compliance to the version 1.

 **References**
 <!-- Link to related discussions, documents, or issues -->